vegaprotocol/documentation/docs/api/grpc/overview.md

 gRPC is a low-latency, highly efficient communication method that allows a client and a server to send data over HTTP.
 Vega supports a gRPC API for interacting with the network and querying for and filtering data.

-## gRPC API and protocol-buffers
+## gRPC API and Protocol Buffers

-gRPC uses protocol-buffers (protobufs) as its underlying data defintion.
-Protobuf messages are language-neutral data defintions that are used to generate lanugage-specific data-structures.
+gRPC uses Protocol Buffers (protobufs) as its underlying data definition.
+Protobuf messages are language-neutral data definitions that are used to generate language-specific data structures.
 Code generation of a protobuf message also generates functions to serialise each message so that they can be sent through gRPC to each RPC service endpoint.

 This means that Vega's gRPC API is fully defined by its protobuf definitions, and so the protobuf definitions themselves provide complete documentation.